 While Sony did say that the “overwhelming majority of the 4,000+ PS4 titles will be playable on PS5,” they didn’t list any specific games.
-The thought right now is that you should hopefully be able to play any PSVR game with the PSVR 2 and the PS5.
+The thought right now is that you should hopefully play any PSVR game with the PSVR 2 and the PS5.

 Because the PSVR 2 has not been officially announced, there are no confirmed games slated for release on the PSVR 2.
-The games that are rumored to possibly be in the works for PSVR 2 include a new Gran Turismo, Resident Evil 8, and possibly a new gem from Rockstar.
-Of course, these are not confirmed by anyone as of yet, but these are the most likely contenders right now.
+The games that are rumored to be in the works for PSVR 2 possibly include a new Gran Turismo, Resident Evil 8, and perhaps a new gem from Rockstar.
+Of course, these are not confirmed by anyone yet, but these are the most likely contenders right now.

 As we find out more about the PSVR 2, we’ll be sure to update this article.
-Hopefully, after Sony is able to solidify the PS5 supply, we’ll start to hear more about the PSVR 2.
+Hopefully, after Sony can solidify the PS5 supply, we’ll start to hear more about the PSVR 2.

 Learn more about next-gen consoles: